 Many older adults need glasses to see things clearly, either at a distance or close-up.
 Using corrective lenses ensures better visibility and thereby reduces the risk of injuries and falls.
-In the case of older adults who don't improve their vision through the medical interventions, experts prescribe low vision supports or aids to ensure the individual's independent functioning.
+In the case of older adults who don't improve their vision through medical interventions, experts prescribe low vision supports or aids to ensure the individual's independent functioning.

 3. Stay Hydrated

 For every part of the body, particularly our eyes, water is necessary.
 The body must remain hydrated so that the eyes will remain hydrated as well.
-Eyes should always be covered by in thin layer of water to add protection and help facilitate blinking, which helps to wash away bacteria and debris.
+Eyes should always be covered by a thin layer of water to add protection and help facilitate blinking, which helps to wash away bacteria and debris.
 This layer of water must be maintained, or it will result in irritation.
 So, drink plenty of water!